FamilySearch/GEDCOM/specification/gedcom-01-serialization.md

 This specification also provides multiple ways for extension authors to go beyond the specification without submitting a feature request, which are described in the remainder of this section.

 Extensions can introduce new structure types, new enumeration values, new calendars with their associated months, and new datatypes.
-They can also extend existing existing structures with new permitted substructure types and existing enumeration-type payloads with new permitted values.
+They can also extend existing structures with new permitted substructure types and existing enumeration-type payloads with new permitted values.
 Extensions cannot change existing meanings, cardinalities, or calendars.

 A **tagged extension structure** is a structure whose tag matches production `extTag`.
 Tagged extension structures may appear as records or substructures of any other structure.
 Their meaning is defined by their tag, as is discussed more fully in the section [Extension Tags].